Now you can enjoy your authentic Sicilian Brioche, just like you enjoyed in Sicily, at home! Serve with gelato, granita or as is!

 What makes these brioche Sicilian?

 I am frequently asked what makes these brioche distinctly Sicilian.
-That is because they are found mainly in Sicily.
-For the most part, because on this recent trip I saw similar ones referred to as Sicilian brioche in different parts of Italy.
-The tuppo on top is characteristic of these brioche.
+That is because they originated in Sicily.
+They are found in all cafés and bars and are called brioche col tuppo.
+The tuppo on top (meaning bun as in a bun in a woman's hair) is characteristic of these brioche.

 How to eat brioche